kaisucode/toffeeblr-frontend/README.md

 - [ ] Switch over to [react-router-transition](https://www.npmjs.com/package/react-router-transition) for better animations
 - [ ] Reroute pages that require token headers to home or login page
 - [ ] If not signed in, dont show all the follow buttons
+- [ ] Show edit button and hide like button if it's your own post

 - [ ] Hover showing recent posts of a user
 - [ ] Sidebar user profile